The first day of kindergarten is probably, up until this point, the biggest milestone your child has reached.

 Registering for School

-When you complete registration for your child to begin kindergarten it’s important to include information about your child’s needs on the registration form.
+When you complete registration for your child to begin school it’s important to include information about your child’s needs on the registration form.

 This information is used by staff and teachers to help create the best learning experience for your child.
-It is their Right to receive public education, and schools are required, by law, to make any accommodations necessary for your child to receive their education in the least restrictive environment possible, preferably in the regular classroom.
+It is your child’s right to receive a public education, and schools are required, by law, to make any accommodations necessary for your child to receive their education in the least restrictive environment possible, preferably in the regular classroom.